vimeo/PlayerKit/README.md

 [![License](https://img.shields.io/cocoapods/l/PlayerKit.svg?style=flat)](http://cocoapods.org/pods/PlayerKit)
 [![Platform](https://img.shields.io/cocoapods/p/PlayerKit.svg?style=flat)](http://cocoapods.org/pods/PlayerKit)

+PlayerKit is a modular video player system.

+### Motivation

+Vimeo supports various types of video and playback (360 video, Chromecast, etc.).
+A modular video playback system allows us to abstract the details of actual player away from the implementer.

+### Goals

+- Provide a common interface for creating different types of players that implement a common API and delegate callback strategy
+- Allow players to define their capabilities using protocol conformance
+- Provide an example player for playing regular videos

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+- iOS 8.0+ / tvOS 9.0+
+- Swift 2.3

 ## Installation